Choral singing for pleasure

 What is the course about?

-This group class is for everyone who enjoys singing to come and enjoy music as a choir.
-Learn to harmonise and blend as an ensemble and have fun while you’re learning!
-This course has a professional accompanist as well as using recordings and backing tracks to sing along with.
+This online class is for everyone who enjoys singing to come and enjoy choral music.
+Learn to harmonise and have fun while you’re learning!
+This course is supported by a professional accompanist as well as using recordings and backing tracks to sing along with.

 What will we cover?

-- The musical repertoire on each course module will cross several genres so there is something for everyone.
-From movements from famous classical choral works to folk, pop and musical theatre.
+- The musical repertoire will cross several genres so there is something for everyone including movements from famous classical choral works to folk, pop and musical theatre.

 - Repertoire may include occasional sacred items from various traditions